thiell/clustershell/doc/sphinx/install.rst

     $ zypper install clustershell

 Python 2 module and tools are installed by default.
-If interested in Python 3 development, simply install the additional ClusterShell's Python 3 subpackage using the following command::
+If interested in Python 3 support, simply install the additional ClusterShell's Python 3 subpackage using the following command::

     $ zypper install python3-clustershell